 Last Updated on September 9, 2020

-If you work for a SaaS, want to invest in a SaaS or purchase a SaaS, you need to hear this podcast end-to-end.
+If you work for a SaaS or want to invest in a SaaS, you should hear this entire podcast.
 You can listen to the full show with Jesse Nash here.

 If you don’t use Apple Podcasts, click here.